How Much Does It Cost to Replace a Garbage Disposal in Phoenix, AZ?

 November 13, 2020

-- The motor size
+- The size of the motor

-- Type of garbage disposal
+- The type of garbage disposal

-- Steel type
+- The type of steel

-Cost Factor #1: The motor size
+Cost Factor #1: Motor Size

 Common garbage disposal motor’s include:

-- ½ or ¾ HP disposals because they can adequately dispose of your kitchen waste but aren’t the most expensive or largest option.
+- ½ or ¾ HP disposals are good options because they can adequately dispose of your kitchen waste, but they aren’t the most expensive or largest option.
 Either of these is the recommended garbage disposal for Phoenix homeowners.

 Keep in mind, the more horsepower the motor has, the larger the disposal will typically be.
-For example, a 1HP disposal will be larger than a 1/3 disposal.
+For example, a 1 HP disposal will be larger than a 1/3 HP disposal.

-Cost Factor #2: Type of garbage disposal
+Cost Factor #2: Type of Garbage Disposal

-Cost Factor #3: Steel type
+Cost Factor #3: Steel Type

 When you choose a garbage disposal, it will likely be made with stainless steel or galvanized steel.

-Cost Factor #4: Plumber you hire
+Cost Factor #4: Your Choice of Plumber

 - Has valid insurance and a valid license

 Patrick Riley professionals will match the appropriate garbage disposal with your Phoenix home’s needs and your preferred budget.
-If you’re looking for a reliable plumbing technician you can trust to provide you with expert recommendations and a seamless installation of your new garbage disposal, Patrick Riley is the team to call.
-For years, Phoenix homeowners have trusted us to give them honest, upfront pricing estimates on their home’s systems and appliances, and we promise to do the same for you.
+If you’re looking for a reliable plumbing technician you can trust to provide a seamless garbage disposal installation, Patrick Riley is the team to call.
+For years, Phoenix homeowners have trusted us to give them honest, upfront pricing estimates on their homes’ systems and appliances, and we promise to do the same for you.

 Get 10% off (Up to $150)